 EUROPEAN MYCOLOGICAL ASSOCIATION

 This web page provides news of current and future activities of the EMA.
 The navigation panel on the right provides access to the site contents.FUNGAL CONSERVATION IN A CHANGING EUROPE.
 The Challenges Ahead.
 A special meeting organized by the EMA jointly with the ISFC, and hosted by Ss.
 Cyril and Methodius University, Skopje, Former Yugoslav Republic of Macedonia.
 The meeting will take place from Sunday 1 to Friday 6 October 2017 in Ohrid, a UNESCO World Heritage Natural and Cultural Site, and is open to anyone interested in fungal conservation in Europe and beyond.
-Information regarding the purpose, background, programme, registration and practical details is available in the First Circular PDF format.
+The Second Circular with information regarding the purpose, background, organization, programme, practical details, registration and abstracts, together with the editable Registration Form, is available for download ZIP format, posted 2017.07.17.

 to promote study of fungi;